-Normally Graduate School business is conducted by the Executive Advisory Committee; however, special meetings may be called at any time on twenty-four hours notice by the Dean of the Graduate School, or upon filing with the Dean of the Graduate School a petition signed by fifteen members of the Graduate Faculty.
+Graduate School business is normally conducted by the Dean of the Graduate School, the Graduate School staff, and the Executive Advisory Committee; however, special meetings may be called at any time on twenty-four hours notice by the Dean of the Graduate School, or upon filing with the Dean of the Graduate School a petition signed by fifteen members of the Graduate Faculty.
 The petition must set forth in full the reason for calling the meeting.
 The members present at such a meeting constitute a quorum.
-The meetings are conducted in accord with "Robert's Rules of Order".
+The meetings are conducted in accord with "Robert's Rules of Order."